India may shut Kingfisher as fleet remains grounded

 Talks between airline management and Delhi-based pilots and engineers broke down on Thursday.
 Similar talks in Mumbai on Wednesday ended in what one senior pilot called a stalemate.

-Kingfisher spokesman Prakash Mirpuri said the airline was extending what it described as a partial lock-out to October 12 or until the strike is called off.
+Kingfisher spokesman Prakash Mirpuri said the airline was extending what it described as a partial lock-out to October 12 or until the "illegal strike is called off".

 TOUGHENED STANCE